Anna Mitchell: Career

 Among her many awards and honors were the first prize in Muskogee′s Five Civilized Tribes Museum annual juried competitive art show in 1973; first place in the Oklahoma Arts and Crafts Show of Tulsa in 1977; a solo exhibition at the Southern Plains Indian Museum in 1978; and winning the first and second place prizes in the 1979 Five Civilized Tribes Museum annual competitive art show.
 In 1981, she participated in a group exhibition Oklahoma Cherokee Art hosted by the American Indian Community House gallery in New York City and won an award at the Five Civilized Tribes Museum annual art show.
-In 1982, Mitchell exhibited at the Frontier Folklife Festival in St. Louis, Missouri and at The Night of the First Americans, held in Washington, DC, at the Kennedy Center.
-That year, she took first, second, and third Prize in the Smithsonian Institution's Festival of American Folk Life and was designated as a National Treasure of the Cherokee Nation.
+In 1982, Mitchell exhibited at the Frontier Folklife Festival in St. Louis, Missouri, and at The Night of the First Americans, held in Washington, DC, at the Kennedy Center.
+That year, she took first, second, and third prize in the Smithsonian Institution's Festival of American Folk Life and was designated as a National Treasure of the Cherokee Nation.

 In 1983, Mitchell was invited to participate in an exhibition at the National Museum of the American Indian George Gustav Heye Center in Manhattan.
 Winning a first place at the Santa Fe Indian Market in 1985, she had two solo exhibitions that year — one at the Creek Council House Museum in Okmulgee and the other at the Cherokee National Museum, in Park Hill.
 In 1987, she held one-woman exhibitions at the Qualla Arts and Crafts Mutual in Cherokee, North Carolina and at the Tekakwitha Indian Crafts Center of Helen, Georgia.
 In 1990, Mitchell was featured at a solo exhibition at the University of Arkansas and the following year won first, third, and honorable mention at the Intertribal Indian Market of Dayton, Ohio.
 She continued to show her work in local art shows like the annual Cherokee Art Market until her death.

-Mitchell's goal was to revive the art of Cherokee pottery making for Cherokee people in Oklahoma.
-In 1987, Jane Osti, a student studying at Northeastern Oklahoma State University in Tahlequah, conducted an interview with Mitchell for a heritage course.
-She became fascinated with the craft of pottery making and began studying with Mitchell.
+Mitchell's goal was to revive the art of Cherokee pottery-making for Cherokee people in Oklahoma.
+In 1987, Jane Osti (Cherokee Nation), a student studying at Northeastern Oklahoma State University in Tahlequah, conducted an interview with Mitchell for a heritage course.
+She became fascinated with the craft of pottery-making and began studying with Mitchell.
 Osti was later commissioned by the Cherokee Nation to create a bust of Mitchell, which was unveiled in 1990 and housed at the Bacone House on the campus of Northeastern State University.
-Other students who studied with Mitchell and have professional art careers her daughter, Victoria Mitchell Vazquez (Cherokee Nation) and Crystal Hanna (Cherokee Nation).
+Other students who studied with Mitchell and have professional art careers her daughter, Victoria Vazquez (Cherokee Nation) and Crystal Hanna (Cherokee Nation).
 Mitchell also inspired Martha Berry (Cherokee Nation), encouraging her to revive the art of Cherokee beadwork.
 In 2008, Mitchell was honored with the Educator of Arts and Humanities Lifetime Achievement Award by the Cherokee Nation.

 Family

 Many of Anna Sixkiller Mitchell's family are important leaders in the Cherokee Nation.
 Her brother Dennis Sixkiller is a leading language instructor, who has a Cherokee-language online radio show.
-Besides being a ceramic artist, Victoria Mitchell Vasquez, Mitchell's daughter, serves as a tribal councilperson.
+Besides being a ceramic artist, Victoria Vazquez, Mitchell's daughter, serves as a tribal councilperson.